Sachin-D-N/Amazon_Food_Reviews/README.md

 Naive Bayes makes an assumption that features are conditionally independent.
 Theoretically, if the assumption does not hold true then the performance of NB degrades.
 But the research has shown that even if there is some feature dependency the Naive Bayes gives the best result.

-To Know detailed information about NaiveBayes algorithm and implementation  please visit my medium blog link here https://medium.com/analytics-vidhya/naive-bayes-algorithm-with-amazon-food-reviews-analysis-66bb59b66e62
+To Know detailed information about NaiveBayes algorithm and implementation  please visit my [Medium blog](https://medium.com/analytics-vidhya/naive-bayes-algorithm-with-amazon-food-reviews-analysis-66bb59b66e62)

 After applying Naive Bayes  algorithm to amazon food reviews data set we make below conclusions.